 Artisan – The Artisan Collection from James Hardie is at once tasteful, textured, and tantalizing.
 The extra-thick lap siding allows for deep shadow lines, providing a compelling 3-dimensional look.
 Artisan siding represents the perfect marriage of an authentic cedar profile and super-durable fiber cement construction.
 Artisan siding comes in 144-inch lengths that are ⅝-inch thick.
 There are 5.25, 7.25, and 8.25-inch widths that provide 4.0, 6.0, and 7.0 inches of exposure, respectively.

 Accessories – James Hardie Industries also manufactures complementary trim, soffits, flashing, and house wrap so your project can feature high-quality products throughout.

 ColorPlus technology – Although it is possible to install primed siding and have it painted on-site, James Hardie’s exclusive ColorPlus technology offers real advantages.
 It features:

 - Multiple coats of a proprietary finish formulated to resist UV fading.

 - A finish applied to every surface of every piece of siding.

-- Controlled curing between coats that enhances chip, peel and crack resistance.
+- Controlled curing between coats enhances chip, peel, and crack resistance.

 James-Hardie-color plus colors